Silicon Analysts

 The Competitive Landscape: A Widening Chasm

 While TSMC celebrates record profits, its primary competitors face significant headwinds.
-The Q4 results highlight a widening performance gap between TSMC and other foundries.
+The Q4 results highlight a widening performance gap.

 Samsung Foundry: Despite massive investments, Samsung has faced persistent challenges with yields on its advanced 3nm Gate-All-Around (GAA) process.
 This has led to a lack of major design wins from external customers for high-volume, high-performance applications.
-While Samsung dominates the memory market (including HBM), its logic foundry business is struggling to keep pace with TSMC's execution and scale.
-The article's comparison of TSMC's focused foundry revenue ($****33.7B) to Samsung Electronics' entire diversified portfolio revenue (approx. $67B) underscores TSMC's incredible efficiency and profitability in its core business.
+Without a high-volume anchor tenant comparable to Apple at TSMC, achieving the scale necessary to compete on cost and performance becomes exceedingly difficult.

 Intel Foundry Services (IFS): Intel is on an ambitious path to regain process leadership with its "five nodes in four years" strategy.
 While IFS has shown promising technological progress with its upcoming 20A and 18A nodes, it has yet to build the ecosystem, trust, and large-scale manufacturing cadence that TSMC has cultivated over decades.
-Attracting a major external customer like Nvidia or Apple away from TSMC remains a monumental task, and IFS is still in the early stages of operating as a true external-facing foundry.
+TSMC's core advantage as a pure-play foundry — enabling deep collaboration with customers like Nvidia and Apple without IP leakage risk to a rival product division — remains a structural moat that Samsung and Intel cannot easily replicate.

 MetricTSMC (N3)Samsung (SF3)Intel (Intel 3/20A)